freeCodeCamp/CurriculumExpansion/fullstack-cert/js-projects/pantry-lab/user-stories.md

 In this lab, you will build a small pantry management program using basic JavaScript concepts like arrays, objects, loops, and conditionals.

 You will simulate receiving a shipment of pantry items, deciding what to do with each item, and organizing the results for storage.
-This lab focuses on practicing core JavaScript logic rather than building a user interface.

 1. You should implement parseShipment(rawData) that returns an array of { sku, name, qty, expires } objects.